The Long Path

-- Find information about the parks mentioned in this article in our Parks Database.
+- Find information about the parks mentioned in this article in our Hike and Park Finder.

 - Who created the Long Path?
 Find out here.

-The Long Path (aqua blaze) begins in Fort Lee at the historical park, on the New Jersey side of the George Washington Bridge.
-For the first twelve miles to the New York State line, it follows along the Palisades through lands of the Palisades Interstate Park.
+The Long Path begins at the 175th Street Subway Station in New York City.
+The aqua blazes begin in Fort Lee, on the New Jersey side of the George Washington Bridge.
+For the first fourteen miles to the New York State line, it crosses the George Washington Bridge, then follows along the Palisades through lands of the Palisades Interstate Park.
 There are many spectacular views of the Hudson River and New York City along the way.

 After crossing into Rockland County, New York, the LP turns away from the Hudson River between Piermont and Upper Nyack, but then continues to follow the Palisades Escarpment to its end in Mt.
 Ivy.
 Much of the route is through State Parks but the trail also serves as a link to smaller county and town parks.
 There is some road walking through the towns of Piermont and Upper Nyack.
 There are extensive views of the lower Hudson River valley along the way, with the most dramatic views on Hook Mountain and High Tor.

 The Long Path joins the Shawangunk Ridge Trail in Greenville.
 During the next 30 miles the trail follows woods roads, old railroad beds and ridges with vistas ranging from High Point in New Jersey all the way to the Catskills Mountains.
-The trail leaves Orange County, passes through Sullivan County, then enters Ulster County, on its way to the the northern Shawangunks, which are characterized by beautiful white cliffs and spectacular waterfalls, and are one of the gems of the eastern United States.
-The LP passes through Sam's Point Preserve and Minnewaska State Park and passes Verkeerder Kill Falls and many view points on its way north.
+The Long Path trail leaves Orange County, passes through Sullivan County, then enters Ulster County, on its way to the northern Shawangunks, which are characterized by beautiful white cliffs and spectacular waterfalls, and are one of the gems of the eastern United States.
+The LP passes through Minnewaska State Park, passing Verkeerder Kill Falls and many view points on its way north.

-Leaving the Catskill Park, the trail passes over a series of 2900 foot peaks on private property, and through State Reforestation Areas.
+Leaving the Catskill Park, the trail passes over a series of 2900 foot peaks, and through State Reforestation Areas.

-North of Gilboa, the trail follows the western ridge of the beautiful Schoharie Valley.
-The trail passes through Mine Kill Falls State Park and the Blenheim-Gilboa Visitors Center of the New York State Power Authority, then heads west then north through another series of reforestation areas.
-East of Patria, the LP descends to the Schoharie Valley crossing Vroomansland, then ascends Vroman's Nose, the promontory that rises 600 feet above the Schoharie Valley, giving one a spectacular view.
-From Vroman's Nose, the LP crosses the Schoharie Valley through the Village of Middleburgh, then ascends the cliffs, where there are views back to Vroman's Nose.
+North of Gilboa, the trail follows the beautiful Schoharie Valley.
+The trail passes through Mine Kill Falls State Park and the Blenheim-Gilboa Visitors Center of the New York State Power Authority, then heads west and north through a series of reforestation areas.
+East of Patria, the LP descends again to the Schoharie Valley crossing Vroomansland, then ascends Vroman's Nose, the promontory that rises 600 feet above the Schoharie Valley, giving one a spectacular view.
+From Vroman's Nose, the LP crosses the Schoharie Valley through the Village of Middleburgh, after which it ascends the cliffs, where there are views back to Vroman's Nose.

-Past the cliffs, the trail leaves the Schoharie Valley as it turns east, crossing State Forests to reach Partridge Run Wildlife Management Area in Albany County.
-In Partridge Run, the LP follows mostly cross-country ski trails, past lakes and streams with occasional views back to the Catskills.
+Beyond the cliffs, the trail leaves the Schoharie Valley as it turns east, crossing State Forests to reach Partridge Run Wildlife Management Area in Albany County.
+In Partridge Run, the Long Path trail follows mostly cross-country ski trails, past lakes and streams with occasional views back to the Catskills.

-The current official (End-to-Ender) northern terminus of the LP is at Rte 146 in Altamont.
-The route described from there (about 65 miles) is on country roads, across the Mohawk River, to Sacandaga Reservoir in Saratoga County, except for a small off-road venture north of the Mohawk River.
+The current official End-to-End northern terminus of the LP is at the north end of Thacher State Park.
+The route described from there (84 miles) is mostly on country roads, across the Mohawk River to the Northville-Lake Placid trail in the Adirondacks.
 Most of the roads are remote with many lovely views.
-Work is continuing to move the trail from the roads, and eventually into the Adirondacks.
+Work is continuing to move the trail from the roads.